adhocore/phint/README.md

 - interactively ask and install all the dev and prod deps
 - generate `phpunit.xml`, test `bootstrap.php`
 - generate test stubs for all classes/methods corresponding to `src` (`phint test`)
+- generate docs for all public class/methods
+- use custom templates from a path specified by user
 - update its own self (`phint update`)